14 Best Things to Do in Royal Tunbridge Wells: The Historic Spa Town Guide

 The Opera House is now a JD Wetherspoon pub, but it’s been beautifully preserved and it definitely has the wow factor.
 It was originally built in 1902 as a grand opera house.
 The building was designed to host opera performances and other big events.

 In 1931, the Opera House was turned into a cinema, showing movies instead of live performances.
-This continued for many years.
-However, by the 1960s, the cinema was not as popular, and it eventually closed down.
+This continued for many years, but by the 1960s, the cinema was not as popular, and it eventually closed down.

 In 1996, JD Wetherspoon, the well-known pub chain, bought the building and turned it into a pub but kept many of the original features of the opera house.
 This means that when you visit today, you can still see the beautiful architecture and design from when it was an opera house.